 How to Become a Police Officer in Pennsylvania

-For anyone wanting to start a new career in law enforcement, Pennsylvania is a great state for aspiring police and sheriff’s deputies.
+Pennsylvania is a great state to start a career for aspiring police and sheriff’s deputies.
 In terms of both officer and civilian recruitment, the state offers a wide range of rewarding career opportunities.
-Currently, there are 27,570 police and sheriff officers in the state and recruitment is ongoing.1 Below, we have compiled a list of state and local requirements for anyone looking to become a Pennsylvania police officer, state trooper or sheriff deputy.
+There are about 27,460 police and sheriff officers in Pennsylvania and at many major police agencies in the state recruitment is ongoing.1 Below you will find detailed information about state and local requirements for those looking to become Pennsylvania police officers, state troopers, or sheriff’s deputies.

 Pennsylvania Police Officer Requirements

-Like most states, there are a number of requirements candidates must meet before being eligible for active duty in Pennsylvania.
-The Municipal Police Officers’ Education and Training Commission (MPOETC) oversees the process to becoming a Pennsylvania cop or sheriff recruit.
-However, many local departments tend to stipulate their own requirements on top of the state requirements.
-For example, although the MPOETC requires a high school diploma or GED equivalent, some local departments may require an associate’s degree or higher.
-In most cases, even if a college degree isn’t mandatory for employment, most departments look favorably upon college experience.
+As in most states, there are a number of requirements candidates must meet before being eligible for active duty in Pennsylvania.
+The Municipal Police Officers’ Education and Training Commission (MPOETC) oversees the process of becoming a Pennsylvania cop or sheriff’s deputy and sets minimum standards.
+However, local departments may stipulate their own requirements on top of the state requirements.
+For example, although the MPOETC requires a high school diploma or GED equivalent, local departments may require an associate’s degree or higher.
+Even if a college degree isn’t mandatory for employment, most departments look favorably upon college experience.

-The minimum personal requirements, set by the state, to become a Pennsylvania police officer, state that candidates must:
+The MPOETC minimum standards state that to become a Pennsylvania police officer candidates must:

 - Be a US citizen

-All aspiring Pennsylvania police recruits must submit to a full background check that shows a clean criminal record.
-Part of the process includes an extensive interview, polygraph test and drug screening.
-Any applicants with a prior felony record and/or certain repeated misdemeanors will be automatically disqualified.
-Additionally, the background check as well as face-to-face interview must show that the candidate has a high moral character with a genuine respect for law enforcement.
+All aspiring Pennsylvania police recruits must submit to a full background check that shows a clean criminal record as well as satisfactory credit and employment history.
+Part of the process includes an extensive interview, polygraph test, and drug screening.
+Additionally, the background check and the face-to-face interview must show that the candidate has a high moral character with genuine respect for law enforcement.

-In addition to meeting the requirements listed above, aspiring Pennsylvania officers must complete a series of examinations: medical, physical and psychological.
-All recruits must pass the Nelson-Denny Reading Test, followed by the MMPI-2, a computer administered personality assessment.
-This will be followed by a psychological evaluation with a State of Pennsylvania licensed psychologist.
-Going forward, candidates will be required to undergo a medical examination before they are eligible to take the required physical fitness and agility tests.
+Aspiring Pennsylvania officers must also complete a series of medical, physical, and psychological exams.
+Candidates will usually take the physical fitness test first.
+Tests also typically include the Nelson-Denny Reading Test and a computer-administered personality assessment.
+This will be followed by a psychological evaluation with a licensed psychologist.
+Candidates will also be required to undergo a medical examination by a licensed physician.

 Pennsylvania Trooper or Highway Patrol Requirements